Use Of Mediation And Arbitration To Resolve Construction Disputes

 Many construction contracts stipulate that mediation or arbitration be used to resolve disputes, at least as a condition to starting litigation.
-Design professional agreements, in particular, are very likely to require alternative dispute resolution.
-Our lawyers are aware of the industry-wide trend toward requiring arbitration and mediation pursuant to contract agreements, and are well-versed in all aspects of the ADR process.
+Our lawyers are aware of the industry-wide trend toward requiring arbitration and mediation pursuant to contract agreements, and we are well-versed in all aspects of the ADR process.